guigiovine/pshell-github-backup/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

-This project is a PowerShell script that backs up all repositories from a GitHub organization to a local directory, allowing you to maintain a complete backup in case of disaster or data loss on GitHub.
+This project provides a PowerShell script to back up all repositories from a GitHub organization to a local directory.
+In case of a disaster or data loss on GitHub, this script ensures that a full, recent copy of all repositories is available locally.

 ![](https://github.com/guigiovine/pshell-github-backup/blob/main/README.gif)

 ## Features